-Bam Margera Now Sober
+Bam Margera Addiction and Now

-An update on Bam Margera now… he’s pushing for life without alcohol and long-term recovery from addiction.
+An update on Bam Margera addiction now… he’s pushing for life without alcohol and long-term recovery from addiction.
 Bam aka Brandon Cole Margera, 39, is a professional American skateboarder and tv star.
 He was born in the town of West Chester, Pennsylvania.

 ‘I didn’t officially start drinking until maybe 24 or 25… Then the Rockstar life and drinking spun out of control.’ -Bam Margera, VICELAND

 His parents, April and Phil Margera – American television personality have starred in several of his tv series.
 So, how much is Bam worth, really?
 Today, Bam Margera net worth is estimated near 50 million.
 Being particularly famous for his rebellious and daredevil nature, Margera has gone through many ups and downs in his career.

 Formerly known from “Jackass,” and professional skateboarding, Bam Margera heads to alcohol rehab once again.
 He announced his plan to go to rehab on a New Year’s Eve Instagram post.
 “Off to alcohol rehab for the 3rd time…”

 “Off to alcohol rehab for the 3rd time.
 I am hoping the term 3rd time is a charm is true…” Margera, 39, captioned an Instagram photo with his baby boy, Phoenix Wolf, late Monday night.

 However, raised hope for Margera’s’ sobriety from alcohol was soon revoked for many.
 His initial willingness to go rehab for addiction treatment diminished in less than two weeks after admission.

 Looks like his third time’s charm in rehab came to an impulsive halt.
 According to CNN, after 10 days Margera leaves rehab.
 But that’s not all.
 He felt inclined to post on his social media account, a hand-written letter explaining why he left alcohol rehab.